cs244b/raftdns/dns/benchmark/usage.md

-Can use benchmark.go to populate RR records, measure latency and throughput:
+Can use benchmark.go to populate RR records, measure latency and throughput.
+  * For all commands, *ip* specifies a string of comma-separated ip addresses to send requests to.

 * To populate 1m RRs:

-  `./benchmark -type populate -size 1000000`
+  `./benchmark -ip 127.0.0.1 -type populate -size 1000000`

 * To measure latency:

   * *size* specifies the range of domains to query
   * default number of client threads is 1
+  * *query* specifies the number of queries made by client to measure latency

-  `./benchmark -type latency -query 1000 -size 1000000`
+  `./benchmark -ip 127.0.0.1 -type latency -query 1000 -size 1000000`

 * To measure throughput